Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \subsubsection{Generalized Statistical Linear Regression}

-Our first approach to realizing the second-order statistical expansions is based on generalized statistical linear regression \citep[GSLR,][]{garcia2015posterior, tronarp2018iterative}.
-These \emph{enabling approximations} \citep{sarkka2023bayesian} produce affine-Gaussian surrogates of the dynamics $f_{k}(x_{k+1} \given x_{k})$ and the measurement model $h_{k}(y_{k} \given x_{k})$, yielding functional forms that directly satisfy the required quadratic structure for potentials and log-normalizing functions from Assumption~\ref{asm:statistical-expansion}.
+Our first approach to computing the second-order statistical expansions is based on generalized statistical linear regression \citep[GSLR,][]{garcia2015posterior, tronarp2018iterative}.
+These \emph{enabling approximations}~\citep{sarkka2023bayesian} construct affine-Gaussian surrogate models for the transition density $f_{k}(x_{k+1} \given x_{k})$ and the measurement likelihood $h_{k}(y_{k} \given x_{k})$ by matching the relevant conditional moments under the current Gaussian iterate.
+These surrogates directly provide the coefficients required by Definition~\ref{def:statistical-expansion-log-densities} for the recursive computation of the potentials and log-normalizing functions.